Savjee/savjee.be/src/site/posts/2021/2021-06-29-building-killer-nas-with-old-rackable-server.md

 ---
 layout: post
 title: "Building a killer NAS with an old Rackable Server"
+description: "Build a powerful NAS using an old rackable server with Proxmox and Unraid.
+DIY guide for a Synology alternative with MergerFS and SnapRAID."
 quote:
 tags: [Unraid, Proxmox, Data storage]
 meta_tags: ["NAS", "Network Attached Storage", "Synology killer", "diy rackmount nas", "rackmount nas"]